 Drastically reducing your living expenses is an efficient way to save money at university, and it’s important to recognize the need to cut out luxuries if you want to set aside funds.
 For example, while food is essential for survival, dining at Michelin star restaurants once per week or ordering take-out every evening can really upset your bank balance.

 Instead, if you’re prudent with grocery shopping and meal preparation, you can really reduce your weekly spend.
-And by being careful with the money you spend on sustaining yourself, you’ll learn to also cultivate healthy financial habits that will benefit you for years to come:
+And by being careful with the money you spend on sustaining yourself, you’ll learn to also cultivate healthy financial habits that will benefit you for years to come.
+Take a look at the following ideas on how to cut back:

 Bulk buy groceries from cheap supermarkets